catalyst-cloud/catalystcloud-docs/source/tutorials/cloud-socks-proxy-over-ssh.rst

 ######################################################
-Setting up a SOCKS Proxy using SSH on a cloud instance
+Setting up a SOCKS proxy using SSH on a cloud instance
 ######################################################

 A generic HTTP proxy can be created using a Catalyst Cloud instance.
 This proxy